Ranjit Nayak

-Ranjit Nayak (born 28 April 1968) is the founder and owner of megaOmega GmbH, a technology enterprise based in Vienna, Austria; and of Mega Power Ltd, a green energy firm working out of Skopje (North Macedonia), Tel Aviv (Israel), Cali (Colombia) and elsewhere.
-He also advises governments in Africa and in the Middle East on investments, economic growth and development.
+Ranjit Nayak (born 28 April 1968) is the Chairperson of Epsilon Investment Group based in Vienna (Austria) and Dubai (UAE).
+He is the founder and owner of megaOmega GmbH, a technology enterprise based in the European Union; and of MegaSPower Ltd, a global green energy firm.
+He also advises governments in West Asia, East Asia and Africa on investments, economic growth and development.

 He is a former senior staff of the World Bank in Washington, D.C.
-He served as the World Bank's Principal Development Specialist for the Europe and Central Asia Region from 2011 to 2013, where he oversaw social development operations in 30 countries, advised governments and World Bank partners on development issues, and led and mentored senior sector specialists within the Bank.
+He served as the World Bank's Principal Development Specialist for the Europe and Central Asia Region from 2011 to 2013, where he oversaw social development operations in 36 countries, advised governments and World Bank partners on development issues, and led and mentored senior sector specialists within the Bank.
 Nayak also served, among other assignments, as the World Bank's Country Chief for Kosovo from 2007 to 2011, and is credited with ensuring the economic and financial sustainability of Kosovo after its declaration of independence in 2008.

 Following voluntary retirement from the World Bank, Nayak served as the Chief Adviser to then Government of Macedonia on European Union affairs out of Skopje and Brussels in between 2013 and 2015.
 In that role, he supported the Government’s efforts towards EU integration at a time when the country witnessed strong reforms and improved bilateral relations with Greece on the name "Macedonia" issue which later became North Macedonia.